andikleen/pmu-tools/README.md

 One of the events (even used by level 1) requires a recent enough kernel that understands its counter constraints.
 3.10+ is safe.

-The tool cannot distinguish perf failing from the program failing.
-If the program returns an error code, and you still want to measure it wrap it with a sh -c.

 ## self: